taltman/taltman.github.io/_posts/2020-04-05-all-public-primers.md

 as the CDC primer-probe sets.
-While there is no guarantee that a theoretically-optimal primer-probe set will perform well /in vitro/ (and, conversely, there are many "flawed" primer probe sets in various applications that have been observed to work well in pratice), it is inefficient to ignore these common pitfalls.
+While there is no guarantee that a theoretically-optimal primer-probe set will perform well /in vitro/ (and, conversely, there are many "flawed" primer probe sets in various applications that have been observed to work well in practice), it is inefficient to ignore these common pitfalls.
 This is because it only takes seconds for tools like Primer3 to screen these primer-probe sets for common flaws, while it takes significantly more time and resources